ballerina-attic/ballerina-honeycomb/README.md

  Run the following command.

  ```
- docker run -p 9411:9411 honeycombio/honeycomb-opentracing-proxy -k APIKEY -d traces
+ docker run -p 9411:9411 honeycombio/honeycomb-opentracing-proxy -k <APIKEY> -d <DATASET>
 ```
 - -k represent the API KEY you get when you sign up to your Honeycomb account.

-- -d represents the dataset you are going to send your trace data to.
+- -d represents the dataset to which the trace data are sent to.

  You can observe the service performance by making some HTTP requests to the above services.
 This is made easy for you as there is a client program implemented.
 You can start the client program by opening another terminal and navigating to ballerina-honeycomb/guide and run the below command.